Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

-## Edit data source
+## Map data source

-Edit the data source by specifying the data mapping for your file settings definition.
+Map the data sources by specifying the attributes that are to be mapped on EDIFACT message fields.

 #### Prerequisites

-- At least one data source has been created, see [Create data source](#create-data-source).
+- At least one data source has been assigned, see [Assign data source](#assign-data-source).
 - In the file settings, you have added at least one string attribute.
 See an example under [Specify document number &frasl; string attribute](./02_ManageHeaderFileSett.md#specify-document-number-⁄-string-attribute).

 #### Procedure